reimandlab/PACIFIC/README.md

 # PACIFIC - Predict and Analyze Combinations of Interacting Features In Cancer

 This pipeline enables exploring the interactions of multi-omic features in relation to cancer patient outcomes.
-The pipeline runs an iterative procedure consisting of subsampling, feature preprocessing and elastic net regularization of the multivariate models to identify the most frequently selected interactions across the iterations.
-These candidate interactions are a minimal subset of input interactions with robust explanatory information.
+The pipeline runs an iterative procedure consisting of subsampling, feature preprocessing and elastic net regularization of the multivariate models to identify the most frequently selected features across the iterations.
+These candidate features are a minimal subset of input features with robust explanatory information.
 The pipeline also provides a series of ANOVA P values which can be used for highlighting the interactions whose explanatory information is complementary their individual components as well as the baseline variables.

 ## Installation
 Dependencies: